codeforkansascity/clear-my-record-law-codification/docs/project/Time_Line.md

 ## 2016 - New Charge Code numbers take effet 25-Aug-2016.
 The new numbers are prefixed with the Mo Statute Number

+## 2009 - Charge Code Manual add SOR field
+SOR indicates if the person needs to register on the Sex Offender Registry.

 ## 1995 - Sex Offender Registry was established
 In January of 1995, the Missouri Sex Offender Registry was created as a way for the general public to gain access to available information about convicted sexual offenders.
 From [The Hammer Law Firm](https://www.thehammerlawfirm.com/criminal-defense/sex-crimes/sex-offender-registry/)